gajus/eslint-plugin-jsdoc/.README/rules/require-jsdoc.md

 ##### `minLineCount`

 An integer to indicate a minimum number of lines expected for a node in order for it to require documentation.
-Defaults to 0.
+Defaults to `undefined`.
+This option will apply to any context; see `contexts` for line counts per context.

 |||
 |---|---|